threesixtymedianick/executive-care/README.md

 password - pimcore
 ```

 The /var folder is an unfortunate side of Pimcore, it gets too big to be committed into source control but is required for the configuration.
-If using this skeleton application to create a local copy of an already existing Pimcore application you will need to get a copy of the /var folder and a copy of the database from the exisiting installation.
+If using this skeleton application to create a local copy of an already existing Pimcore application you will need to get a copy of the /var folder and a copy of the database from the existing installation.